jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

   - **Solution**: Update `/types/subscription.ts` to include new interfaces for SubscriptionStatus and Invoice
   - **Status**: ✅ Implemented

+- **Edge Function Authorization**: Edge Functions were returning 401 Unauthorized errors due to inconsistent API key handling.
+  - **Solution**:
+    - Update all Edge Functions to properly handle both `apikey` header and `Authorization: Bearer` token format
+    - Ensure payment service sends consistent authorization headers with both formats
+    - Add proper error handling and debugging for authorization issues
+  - **Status**: ✅ Resolved - All Edge Functions now properly validate API keys

+- **Stripe Product Configuration**: The subscription plans endpoint was returning an empty array due to missing product configuration in Stripe.
+  - **Solution**:
+    - Ensure Stripe products are created with proper metadata including `plan_type`
+    - Add comprehensive logging in Edge Functions to debug issues
+    - Enhance the price-to-plan mapping in the webhook handler
+  - **Status**: ✅ Verified - Edge Function is working correctly, products need to be configured in Stripe

 ## Testing & Validation

 - [ ] **Core Testing**